Canada's Top Court Ruled That Oral Sex with Animals Is Legal

 "The term 'bestiality' has a well-established legal meaning and refers to sexual intercourse between a human and an animal.
 Penetration has always been understood to be an essential element of bestiality."
-The courts, they ruled, are not in a place to "broaden" the scope of liability for the offence—that's Parliament's job.
+The courts, they ruled, are not in a place to "broaden" the scope of liability for the offense—that's the parliament's job.

 "Parliament may wish to consider whether the present provisions adequately protect children and animals.
-But it is for Parliament, not the courts to expand the scope of criminal liability for this offence."
+But it is for parliament, not the courts to expand the scope of criminal liability for this offense."

-It points out that although sexual offences against humans have seen many revisions over the years, the definition of bestiality has remained the same.
+It points out that although sexual offenses against humans have seen many revisions over the years, the definition of bestiality has remained the same.

 "Parliament must have intended protection for children from witnessing or being forced to participate in any sexual activity with animals," she wrote.

-"Since penetration is physically impossible with most animals and for half the population, requiring it as an element of the offence eliminates from censure most sexually exploitative conduct with animals."
+"Since penetration is physically impossible with most animals and for half the population, requiring it as an element of the offense eliminates from censure most sexually exploitative conduct with animals."

 Camille Labchuk, executive director of Animal Justice, which acted as an intervener in the appeal, told VICE the ruling shows the criminal laws for protecting animals are out of date.